 Texas Writs of Habeas Corpus (How do I bond someone out of jail?
 Do I need to get writ?)

-In Texas, the Texas Code of Criminal Procedure, chapter 11 contains the law regarding writs of habeas corpus.
-Most often questions arise about obtaining a writ when arrested with no bond set.
+Chapter 11 of the Texas Code of Criminal Procedure contains the law regarding writs of habeas corpus in Texas.
+Most often, questions arise about obtaining a writ when arrested with no bond set.
 The law in Texas provides that after taking a person into custody the legal entities “shall without unnecessary delay, but not later than 48 hours after [arrest], take the person arrested or have him taken before some magistrate of the county….”
 (Texas Code of Criminal Procedure Article 15.17).
-At this juncture the judge reads the person her rights and sets bonds.
-The reality is that often this may take longer (72 hours).
+At this point,the judge reads the person his or her rights and sets bonds.
+The reality is that this often may take even longer (72 hours).

 History of the Writ

 The history of the writ of habeas corpus in America focuses on the John Merryman case during the Civil War.
-John Merryman faced accusations of burning railroad bridges and cutting telegraph wires to impede Union troops from coming into Baltimore on their way to the Capitol.
-Military officials arrested John Merryman, who took him to Fort McHenry.
+John Merryman faced accusations of burning railroad bridges and cutting telegraph wires to impede Union troops from coming into Baltimore.
+Military officials arrested John Merryman and took him to Fort McHenry.
 He applied for a writ of habeas corpus and Supreme Court Justice Roger B. Taney, riding circuit court, granted it.
 President Lincoln ignored it, having suspended writs of habeas corpus during rebellion, as the Constitution allows.

-The interesting part of the Merryman case was how filing a writ actually caused him more legal troubles.
-They added a treason accusation (never pursued) and the railroad sued him.
+The interesting part of the Merryman case was how filing a writ actually caused Merryman more legal troubles.
+After filing the writ, the government added a treason accusation (never pursued) and the railroad sued him.
 Despite letting others out of jail, officials kept him in jail to prove a political point.
 He filed suit for false imprisonment and later the railroad filed suit against him.
-Eventually all suits were dropped in a fascinating saga of how the President used his executive powers in wartime.
-He used the arrests and detentions.
-These methods resulted in a way to incarcerate dangerous subversives from further national harm and wartime activity, rather than a mechanism for punishment.
+Eventually the government dropped all suits in a fascinating saga of how the President used his executive powers in wartime.
+He used the arrests and detentions as a matter of political strategy.

 Why are Writs of Habeas Corpus important?

 Democracy requires writs of habeas corpus.
 Our Founding Fathers were careful to include writs of habeas corpus in our Constitution.
 This is due to the history of tyrannical and political imprisonment in England.
-In Texas, the ACLU filed suit against judges in Houston for setting bonds too high for citizens accused based on their alleged crimes and income levels.
+In Texas, the ACLU filed suit against judges in Houston for setting bonds too high for accused citizens based on their alleged crimes and income levels.
 This spurred across the board changes in many Texas counties, notably Tarrant County.
-The end result is a process which can take much longer to bond a loved one out of jail.
-For example, a matter of days versus hours in the past.
+Now, it can take much longer to bond a loved one out of jail.
+For example, it can take a matter of days versus hours in the past.

-We, at the Coffey Firm, can do writs of habeas corpus but advise the cost may be better spent on the actual representation (lessens the overall cost if you don’t do a writ), when the benefit is a matter of hours or a day.
+We, at the Coffey Firm, can do writs of habeas corpus but advise that the cost may be better spent on the actual representation (lower overall cost if you don’t do a writ), when the benefit is a matter of hours or a day behind bars.
 We can guide you through the stressful process of bonding someone out.
 Do not hesitate to give us a call.